stacks-network/docs/_develop/radiks-collaborate.md

 As they participate in a group, the group's members can create and update models that are related to the group.
 These models **must** contain a `userGroupId` attribute used to reference the group.
 This allows Radiks to know which keys to use for encryption and signing.

 When needed, the group admin can remove a user from a group.
 To remove a user from the group, the admin creates a new private key for signing and encryption.
 Then, the admin updates the `GroupMembership` of all users _except_ the user they just removed.
-This is also known as rotating the key.
+This update-and-remove action is also known as rotating the key.

 After a key is rotated, all new and updated models must use the new key for signing.
 Radiks-server validates all group-related models to ensure that they're signed with the most up-to-date key.